‘Too scared’: How Nepal violence is still hurting India border trade

 But most others have not been as fortunate.

-Arun Kumar Gupta, 55, a cloth trader in Raxaul, told Al Jazeera that his business came to a complete standstill during the violence, making it difficult to fund the salaries of his three employees.
+Arun Kumar Gupta, 55, a cloth trader in Raxaul, told Al Jazeera that his business came to a standstill during the violence, making it difficult to fund the salaries of his three employees.

-“Over 90 percent of the businesses in markets bordering Nepal depends on Nepalese citizens,” Gupta said.
+“Over 90 percent of the businesses in markets bordering Nepal depend on Nepalese citizens,” Gupta said.

-India shares an approximately 1750km-long (1088-mile-long) porous border with Nepal that goes through five Indian states: Uttar Pradesh, Uttarakhand, Bihar, West Bengal and Sikkim, all of which provide multiple entry points between the two countries, and citizens of both countries are allowed to travel freely across the open border without a passport.
+India shares an approximately 1,750km-long (1,088-mile) porous border with Nepal that goes through five Indian states: Uttar Pradesh, Uttarakhand, Bihar, West Bengal and Sikkim, all of which provide multiple entry points between the two countries, and citizens of both sides are allowed to travel freely across the open border without a passport.

 India is Nepal’s largest trading partner and biggest source of foreign investment.
-It also accounts for about two-thirds of Nepal’s merchandise trade and about one-third in services.
+It also accounts for about two-thirds of Nepal’s merchandise trade and one-third of services.

 India sends petroleum products, chemical fertilisers, salt, sugar, rice, vehicles, copper and cotton, among several other items, to Nepal.
 It imports hydroelectric power, resin, yarn, and handicrafts from the smaller country.

-The total trade between India and Nepal stood at $8.5bn in 2024-25, which included exports from India worth $7.3bn and imports of about $1.2bn during the same period.
+The total trade between India and Nepal stood at $8.5bn in 2024-25, which included exports from India worth $7.3bn and imports of about $1.2bn during the period.

 Major blow

 The protests in Nepal forced the government of Prime Minister KP Sharma Oli to resign, after youth agitators set the parliament building and the homes of several politicians on fire.
-Nepal’s president has since appointed 73-year-old Sushila Karki, a former Supreme Court chief justice, as interim PM after the Gen-Z movement picked her for the role — and fresh elections have been announced for March.
+Nepal’s president has since appointed 73-year-old Sushila Karki, a former Supreme Court chief justice, as interim prime minister after the Gen-Z movement picked her for the role — and elections have been announced for March.

-Since then, the violence has eased and movement across the border has resumed.
+Since then, the violence has eased, and movement across the border has resumed.

 But business is far from back to normal, traders complained.